ABOUT ON THE BOARDS:

 Additionally we provide select local artists with residencies that include rehearsal space, development support, project management, dramaturgical and curatorial feedback, and advocacy in order to create new and exciting projects.
 Our publishing platform, OntheBoards.tv, is a one-of-a-kind portal that features HD performance films and contextual education material that deepens audiences understanding of the field of contemporary performance.

 Since its founding, On the Boards has hosted various series for local artists to showcase new works and works-in-progress.
-The name of these programs has evolved over time — from Choreography, Etc., to Second Sunday Series, to 12 MINUTES MAX, a Performance Exhibition, to Open Studio — but the idea remained the same: a chance for both seasoned artists and artists at the beginning of their practice to show their work, test a new idea out, be able to discuss their work with an audience, and receive feedback.
+The name of these programs has evolved over time — from Choreography, Etc. to Second Sunday Series to 12 MINUTES MAX, a Performance Exhibition to Open Studio — but the idea has remained the same: a chance for artists to show their work, test a new idea out, be able to discuss their work with an audience, and receive feedback.
 The philosophy was to provide a unique opportunity for regional artists to experiment in an informal performance setting.
-This season OtB is relaunching this program and titling it Performance Lab, a quarterly series which will be curated by local artists and producer Charles Smith.
-Each series will have facilitated artist feedback along with an opportunity for each artist to discuss their performance with the audience.
-Additionally, this quarterly series will be presented in both the Merrill Theater and the newly refreshed Studio Theater.

-This Performance Lab will be co-curated with Ryan and Victoria Vinson-Jacobs.
+This Performance Lab will be co-curated with HATLO.

 Proposed performances must be up to 10 mins in length.

-Artist will be responsible for their own stage set up and strike (if any, for this Lab), which must take no more than 2 minutes each (this is not considered part of your performance time.)
+Artist will be responsible for their own stage set up and strike, which must take no more than 2 minutes each (this is not considered part of your performance time.)

-Artist must provide any sound or video files in advance of technical rehearsal by noon, Wednesday, April 17.
+Artist must provide any sound or video file in advance of technical rehearsal by noon, Monday, January 15.

 OtB will provide:

-The artists selected will receive an honorarium, light/sound technical support, some rehearsal space, and a rehearsal visit with a member of the OtB curatorial team.
+Selected projects will receive an honorarium of $100, light/sound technical support, free rehearsal space at OtB, and a rehearsal visit with a member of the OtB curatorial team.
 The purpose of the rehearsal visit is to see how your work is developing and become more familiar with your practice.
-The visit can happen at OtB or off-site.

 Questions about the application process can be sent to email@example.com